1966 Atlanta Falcons season

 The 1966 Atlanta Falcons season was the franchise's inaugural season in the National Football League (NFL).
 The Falcons finished in seventh place in the NFL Eastern Conference with a record of 3–11, ahead of only the New York Giants.

 Offseason

 The Falcons attempted to acquire Green Bay Packers running back Jim Taylor.
 There were tensions in Green Bay because the Packers first round pick, Jim Grabowski would be groomed to take over for Taylor.
-The signing of Grabowski upset Taylor but he stated he would leave Green Bay once his contract expired, therefore the Falcons could not acquire the running back.
+The signing of Grabowski upset Taylor but he stated he would not leave Green Bay until his contract expired, therefore the Falcons could not acquire the running back.

-NFL Draft
+NFL draft

-Due to the addition of the team for the 1966 NFL Season, the Falcons were allotted the first pick in all twenty rounds of the 1966 NFL draft, as well as five compensatory picks and the end of the first five rounds.
+Due to the addition of the team for the 1966 NFL season, the Falcons were allotted the first pick in all twenty rounds of the 1966 NFL draft, as well as five compensatory picks and the end of the first five rounds.